 Whatever the case, the Battle of Cul Dreimhne is given as the cause of Columba leaving Ireland and emigrating to Scotland.
 His confession and pennance from his confessor Saint Molaise is discussed on the Ahamlish page.
 Columba left Ireland, sailing until he could no longer see Ireland and found his community in exile on Iona, an island off the west coast of Scotland.
 From there he spent the rest of his life converting the native Pictish people to Christanity.
 His monastery may have been modelled on Molaise's island monastery of Inishmurray off the coast of County Sligo.

 Today Drumcliffe in the main visitor attraction in County Sligo and indeed in the Northwest, because it is the final resting place of the Nobel peace prize winning poet William Butler Yeats who was buried in France during World War II and whose remains were brought back to Ireland, as per his wishes, in 1949.
-A protestant church was built over and using the stones from the Columban abbyy in 1811.
-The large graveyard is full of graves of local families who came here after the Flight of the Earls in 1607, and tended to use ancient churches for their cemetries It is well worth stopping off for a cup of coffee even though there is little to be seen of the monastery which once had about 10,000 living in it a thousand years ago.
+A protestant church was built over and using the stones from the Columban abbey in 1811.
+The large graveyard is full of graves of soldiering families who came here after the Flight of the Earls in 1607, and tended to use ancient churches for their cemetries It is well worth stopping off for a cup of coffee even though there is little to be seen of the monastery which once had about 10,000 souls living in it a thousand years ago.